The Common Thread Found In Primary and Secondary Abuse and Its Consequences

 Complications of Bullying

-The result of Double Abuse® is usually the upgrading of the diagnosis to Complex Post Traumatic Stress Disorder.
-Not all families, social circles or Institutions are guilty of secondary abuses, but those who do respond inadvertently as being apathetic or avoidant, or purposefully with Double Abuse®, place fault with the victim or protect the guilty.
+The result of Double Abuse is usually the upgrading of the diagnosis to Complex Post Traumatic Stress Disorder.
+Not all families, social circles or Institutions are guilty of secondary abuses, but when those who do respond inadvertently as being apathetic or avoidant, or purposefully with Double Abuse, it is designed to find fault with the victim, or protect the guilty.
 This may be done through multiple layers of manipulation and intimidation.
-These complicating and hard to name responses have subtle purposes:
+These complicating and hard to name deflections have subtle purposes:

 - To maintain preferential treatment,

 - To protect reputation or status of individuals or institutions,

 - To avoid consequence and/or liability, while also